edu-secmachine/javulna/readme.md

 Using the usernames and passwords discovered in the previous exercise log in to the application.
 There is no hacking involved here, this step is only necessary so that you can continue with the next exercises.

 **Service endpoint**
-On the /rest/users endpoint you can list movies of the database.
-This endpoint is accessible to anonymous (not logged in) users too.

 *Request Method*: POST
 *URL*: /login
 *Request body*: username, password fields